alexmac131/mediaData/README.md

 Perl to the Rescue...
 ===

 How to build the data?
 What format, what database, why a tradition database?
+How do I get the data across for so many drives?
+So many questions and these were not the only questions I had to ask myself.

 The Data
 ===